kuvivek/drivingTheoryInGermany/README.md

 259. What can be the effect of aquaplaning?
 ✅ Reduced ability to steer the vehicle
 ✅ Reduced vehicle braking capability
-❌Increased tyre static friction
+❌ Increased tyre static friction
 **Comment**: When aquaplaning, a film of water on the road prevents contact between the road and tires.
 As a result, the vehicle cannot be steered
 or braked (it “floats”) and can drift off the road.

 260. You are driving in urban traffic on a dry roadway in a stream of traffic travelling at a speed of 50 km/h.
 What is the minimum safe distance you must keep from the vehicle in front?
-❌5 m or approximately 1 car length
+❌ 5 m or approximately 1 car length
-❌10 m or approximately 2 car lengths
+❌ 10 m or approximately 2 car lengths
 ✅ 15 m or approximately 3 car lengths
 **Comment**:  In urban traffic, there is a special regulation regarding the distance: in good conditions (dry road, good visibility), the distance
 between two vehicles may be reduced to 15m.
 This corresponds to about three car lengths.